Where can I get the morning after pill?

 How to get the morning after pill

-Simply complete a short consultation online and a doctor will review your information.
+Simply complete a short consultation online and a clinician will review your information.
 If medically suitable, your order will be approved.
-You can choose next-day home delivery, local ParcelShop collection or collect from your nearest LloydsPharmacy, usually on the same day.
+You can choose next-day home delivery, local ParcelShop collection or collect from your nearest participating pharmacy.

 This is a good option for women who need the morning after pill quickly and conveniently.
 It's also convenient for women who don't want to talk to a doctor or pharmacist face to face.

 Can you get the morning after pill over the counter?

 If you want to get hold of the morning after pill quickly, you can go into most high street pharmacies and buy it over the counter.
 They typically offer both Levonorgestrel (sometimes known as Levonelle) and ellaOne.

 Where else to get the morning after pill

 You will be required to talk to a pharmacist about your health before receiving your emergency contraception.